Reporting Clergy Sexual Abuse

 Reporting

 For those who report clergy-sexual misconduct to the Church administration, another set of harms often takes place re-traumatizing the victim and compounding what they already endured from the clergy abuse.
+See the healing section of this site for survivor experiences in reporting to church administration.

-It is important to differentiate the initial harm caused by the individual clergy from the harm caused by reporting to the Church.
+It is important to differentiate the initial harm caused by the individual clergy from the harm caused by reporting to the church.
 This latter harm is at the hands of the entire community and faith family within which survivors found their meaning and belonging.
 The lack of official validation by the victim's leadership and general community expressed as victim-blaming, is spiritually and psychologically crushing because the single perpetrator is the errant priest who misused his position of authority violating his clergy vows, marital vows, and the victim.

 Victims who report clergy abuse to the Church can face any of the following neutralization or silencing tactics against them.
 The more classic method of "not rocking the boat" to the extreme coercive control and intimidation tactics.
 These tactics have been well studied (de Weger 2022) as well as experienced by many Orthodox Christians who have reported clergy abuse.